Crack the 2023 FCTC Written Test: Practice Test for Free & Comprehensive Prep Course

 Explanation:

 As outlined in the passage, the determining factor in selecting an extinguishing agent isn't its availability, cost-effectiveness, or ease of use.
 Instead, the choice revolves around the nature or classification of the fire itself.
 Different fire classes, based on the combustible materials involved, demand specific extinguishing agents for safe and effective control.
-Thus, the answer to the posed question is: (c) Choose the agent based on the type of fire.
-This emphasizes the importance of understanding the fire's characteristics to ensure both the safety of responders and the efficiency of the extinguishing process.

 - 1Introduction to FCTC Written ExamBuy this Course: Get full access to all lessons, practice tests and guides.